CreativityCrop/react-front-end/README.md

-# CreativityCrop React Frond End
+# CreativityCrop React Front End

 This is the front end for the CreativityCrop project.
 Created with Create React App and Tailwind CSS.